Jordan Peterson believes in God, is that enough for a Christian to listen to his secular wisdom?

-Ambivalent, Jordan explores the Book of Genesis and prove God’s existence philosophically; that’s fair enough.
-Who knows what has happened in his heart?
+Ambivalent, Jordan explores the Book of Genesis and proves God’s existence philosophically; that’s fair enough.

 Like most intellects, Peterson admires the works of atheists Nietzsche, Jung, and Freud

 Prominent philosopher Friedrich Nietzsche was an atheist and nihilist—a deadly combination opposite Christians’ beliefs.
 Likewise, celebrated psychoanalysts Carl Jung and Sigmund Freud were considered the “enlighted atheists,” pun intended.